Tools

 Given the wide variety of ceramic pans in the world, whether or not ceramic cookware can go in the oven varies greatly.
 Construction materials and quality of the coating are two big factors that determine if ceramic cookware can go in the oven.

 Generally, manufacturers of ceramic cookware will indicate whether or not it’s oven safe, typically on the website, packaging materials, or the pot and pans themselves.
+Our CeramiClad™ Collection is proudly oven safe up to 550F, though it should rarely need to be used with that high of a temperature.

-Ceramic cookware—like other pots and pans—can also be prone to warping (also called thermal shock) if exposed to extreme temperature changes, so it’s best to preheat the pots and pans before putting them into the oven (if you’re making something that starts on the stove and finishes in the oven, that will suffice).
+Ceramic cookware—like other non stick pots and pans—can also be prone to warping (also called thermal shock) if exposed to extreme temperature changes, so it’s best to preheat the pots and pans before putting them into the oven (if you’re making something that starts on the stove and finishes in the oven, that will suffice).
 Once you’re done cooking, allow the cookware to come back to room temperature before cleaning with warm, soapy water—never put ceramic cookware in the dishwasher.

 Factors Influencing Oven Safety